 According to the American Podiatric Medical Association (APMA), there's no solid explanation on why hyperhidrosis occurs.
 Because it tends to happen all the time—whether you're actually hot or not—it's thought to be something that's inherited, eventually giving the feet a whitish and wet look.
 Unfortunately, whether you're just super-sweaty or you actually have the condition, that wetness is a slippery slope toward additional problems.
 "Sweaty feet can be inconveniencing and the catalyst for other feet issues, like odor and infections," says Dendy Engelman, MD, a New York City-based dermatologist.

 On top of the physical symptoms, the APMA says the constant worry about your feet sweating or stinking could majorly mess with your mental health, too—maybe even more so than it does physically—causing emotional stress, anxiety, and even isolation.
 Luckily, there are plenty of different ways you can take on the issue.
-Before scheduling an appointment with a podiatrist for treatment—which involves everything from heavy-duty antiperspirants for your feet and oral prescription meds to botox and even surgery—try these natural methods you can do right in the comfort of your own home.
+You can try these natural methods you can do right in the comfort of your own home.
 Here are six ways to help stop—and control the side effects of—sweaty feet.

 The type of sock you choose matters, too.
 According to the APMA, you'll want to make sure you're choosing sweat-wicking options that are made of natural or acrylic fibers—something that helps keep your feet dry instead of trapping in moisture.

 Even if you don't shower every day, washing your feet is a must.
 The APMA says your best bet in helping with the sweating is cleaning your feet with an antibacterial soap, making sure you get between your toes.
 Then apply either cornstarch, foot powder, or antifungal powder after making sure your feet are completely dry.